C2SM/processing-chain/docs/config.rst

 This configuration-file is imported as a module in ``run_chain.py``, and therefore it can contain python expression which are evaluated at runtime.

-..
-    Creating these tables by hand is a pain.
-Use the script/csv in the tables/ director

 General variables in ``run_chain.py``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~